Architecture Foundations Program

 Practice Creativity as Problem Solving

-While architecture always solves problems, studying architecture foundations gives you time to explore what’s possible and ways to make functionality creative and beautiful.
+Studying architecture gives you time to explore what’s possible and ways to make functional structures creative and beautiful.

 A Tyler architecture student working on a project.